LauraCarter/lauracarter.github.io/index.md

 ## Work

-In August 2022 I joined the [Ada Lovelace Institute](https://www.adalovelaceinstitute.org/) as Senior Researcher, Public Sector Algorithms.
+In August 2022 I joined the [Ada Lovelace Institute](https://www.adalovelaceinstitute.org/) as Senior Researcher, Public Sector Algorithm, where I am currently leading a research project investigating the experience of local authority staff using a data analytics system in a London borough.

 ## Research

+In April 2023 I submitted my PhD thesis _Machine-Readable Lives or ‘Troubled Families’?
+Classification, categorisation and stereotyping in data collection and sharing in children’s social care in England_.
+My viva voce examination is scheduled for July 2023.

-I'm a PhD candidate in the [Human Rights, Big Data and Technology Project](https://hrbdt.ac.uk/) at the [University of Essex](https://www.essex.ac.uk/).
+I carried out my research in the Human Rights, Big Data and Technology Project at the [University of Essex](https://www.essex.ac.uk/).
+My supervisors were [Professor Lorna McGregor](https://www.essex.ac.uk/people/mcgre64903/lorna-mcgregor) and [Professor Roisin Ryan-Flood](https://www.essex.ac.uk/people/ryanf84501/roisin-ryan-flood).
-I'm researching the ways in which gender stereotypes are encoded into data-driven decision-making systems in the UK public sector: my research focuses on the use of data assemblages in children's social services in England.
-My supervisors are [Professor Lorna McGregor](https://www.essex.ac.uk/people/mcgre64903/lorna-mcgregor) and [Dr Roisin Ryan-Flood](https://www.essex.ac.uk/people/ryanf84501/roisin-ryan-flood).

 ## Publications